brnfra/dotfiles/README.md

 ## Dependencies

 Some pkgs here have conflicts with i3-gaps(i3-wm) and, after fork, **make changes to yours needs**.
-For some functionalities some packages are necessary;
+For some features depends some packages, if get some error related, this list maybe help;

 - i3blocks
 - nm-applet(tool to show network icon)